heroku/heroku-jvm-application-deployer/README.md

 This plugin is used to deploy Java applications directly to Heroku without pushing to a Git repository.
 It uses [Heroku's Platform API](https://devcenter.heroku.com/articles/platform-api-quickstart).
-This is can be useful when deploying from a CI server, deploying pre-built JAR or WAR files.
+This can be useful when deploying from a CI server, deploying pre-built JAR or WAR files.

 The plugin has two main goals: